Natural materials are good. We often tell you this .

 For a mid-season jacket:

-- If you are not interested in technical properties, choose clothing made from 100% natural materials, which is more interesting in every way.
+- If you are not interested in technical properties, choose a garment made from 100% natural materials, which is more interesting in every way.